 The government says it’s committed to ending homelessness – but its latest spending plan does little to inspire confidence.

-Although more money has been pledged to help tackle rough sleeping, it’s extremely concerning that the spending plan fails to address the root causes.
+Although more money has been pledged to help tackle rough sleeping, it’s extremely concerning that the Rough Sleeping spending plan fails to address the root causes.

-Local Housing Allowance rates – which are used to calculate housing benefit – no longer cover the basic cost of living which means people are struggling to keep a roof over their heads.
+Local Housing Allowance rates – which are used to calculate housing benefit – no longer cover the basic cost of living.
+This means people are struggling to keep a roof over their heads.